Foreward by Bishop Libby

-To help our staff in the Parish Support Office to budget and pay our bills, we are asking each PCC to make an annual pledge of the requested amount they will contribute to the Common Fund.
+Each PCC is asked to make an annual pledge of the requested amount they will contribute to the Common Fund.
+This allows the Diocese to budget effectively.

 Where the money goes